-Bed bugs (often misspelled as bedbugs) are small, nocturnal, wingless insects that belong to the family of Cimicidae.
+Bed bugs are small, nocturnal, wingless insects that belong to the family of Cimicidae.
 They feed on human and other warm-blooded hosts.
 They are oval in shape and grow up to 4-5mm long when fully grown.
 Their skin color is rust brown to a deeper red brown.
 Bed bugs are also known as “mahogany flats”, “red coats” and “chinches.”
 The adult bed bug does not have any wings and has a flattened body.

 Bed Bugs Petri Dish